Did you recently move to the Shenandoah Valley? Are you just visiting?

 Are you interested in learning more about the Roman Catholic Church?

 Whatever the case, we extend a heartfelt welcome to St. John.
-The map below shows where we are relative to our surrounding neighborhood.
-You can download the map here for printing.
+This Google map shows where we are relative to our surrounding neighborhood.
+You can find the map here.

 A couple of important points to remember (also printed in the above leaflet):